tkomde/iohook/README.md

 Robolab ([MechaKeys](https://v2.robolab.io), the integrated typing environment) provide a modern CI pipeline for easy, fast, reliable, builds of iohook for modern versions of Node and Electron.

 **Notice!!
 This repository is WIP:**
 This fork aim to support newer versions of Node.js / Electron and ES Module.
-Windows works, MacOS doesn't work properly(mouse OK, keyboard NG), Linux is unconfirmed. [hwanyong/iohook-macos](https://github.com/hwanyong/iohook-macos) is recommended for macOS.
+Windows works, MacOS doesn't work properly(mouse OK, keyboard NG), Linux works (raspberry pi 5). [hwanyong/iohook-macos](https://github.com/hwanyong/iohook-macos) is recommended for macOS.

 ## Supported Versions